-Construction Trades This course exposes students to many aspects of the new construction and revitalization industry including site layout, carpentry, electrical, masonry, plumbing, tile setting, HVAC, painting and other construction skill areas.
+Construction Trades This course exposes students to many aspects of the new construction and revitalization industry including site layout, carpentry, electrical, masonry, plumbing, tile setting, HVAC, painting, and other construction skill areas.
 Both male and female students will enjoy the hands-on training experience in remodeling and/or new construction of a home that this course has to offer.
-Classroom training is also an important component of the class.
-Students interested in this course should understand basic concepts of measurement and mathematics and be able to work indoors or out Students may take this course for two years.
+Classroom training is also a vital component of the class.
+Students interested in this course should understand basic concepts of measurement and mathematics and be able to work indoors or outdoors.
+Students may take this course for two years.
 This program is a partnership with Kalamazoo Valley Habitat for Humanity.
-Potential for articulated credits with Kalamazoo Valley Community College 2nd World Language Credit 3rd Science Credit 4th Related Math Credit Visual Performing & Applied Arts Credit Electrical Technology Students in this course are dually enrolled and have the opportunity to earn college credit through Kalamazoo Valley Community College.
+Potential for articulated credits with Baker College, Kalamazoo Valley Community College 2nd World Language Credit 3rd Science Credit 4th Related Math Credit Visual Performing & Applied Arts Credit Credential option: United Brotherhood Career Connections Electrical Technology Students in this course are dually enrolled and can earn college credit through Kalamazoo Valley Community College.
+Students will need to meet the college's entrance expectations, as well as having their schedule open to extended class times and the college's calendar.
 This course provides instruction and training in the areas of applied electricity, residential wiring and code, and safety and first aid.
 Students will learn basic electrical theory and practices as well as wiring theory and gain lab experience.
 Upon successful completion of this course, the student should have the knowledge and ability to wire a residence according to the national electrical code.
-Throughout the program, students gain valuable practical experience working on residential, commercial and industrial wiring.
+Throughout the program, students gain valuable practical experience working on residential, commercial, and industrial wiring.
 Students interested in this class should enjoy working with mathematical formulas and algebraic concepts.
-Potential for articulated credits with Baker College Dual enrollment at Kalamazoo Valley Community College - 7 College Credits 2nd World Language Credit 3rd Science Credit 4th Related Math Credit Electronics and Robotics Students in this course are dually enrolled and have the opportunity to earn college credit through Kalamazoo Valley Community College.
-This course provides instruction and training in the areas of applied electricity, residential wiring and code, and safety and first aid.
-Students will learn basic electrical theory and practices as well as wiring theory and gain lab experience.
-Upon successful completion of this course, the student should have the knowledge and ability to wire a residence according to the national electrical code.
-Throughout the program, students gain valuable practical experience working on residential, commercial and industrial wiring.
-Students interested in this class should enjoy working with mathematical formulas and algebraic concepts.
-Students may take this course for two years.
-Potential for articulated credits with Davenport University, Kalamazoo Valley Community College 2nd World Language Credit 3rd Science Credit 4th Related Math Credit Visual Performing & Applied Arts Credit Visual Performing & Applied Arts Credit
+Dual enrollment at Kalamazoo Valley Community College - 6 College Credits 2nd World Language Credit 3rd Science Credit 4th Related Math Credit